SUPINFOAppFactory/contactUsPlugin/README.md

 # contactUsPlugin

-SUPINFO AppFactory Plugin to allow users to add the contact information for their business into the app
+This plugin allow users to add the contact information for their business into the app

 The Contact Us plugin enables you to provide important contact information to your users such as hours of operation, instant directions, phone number, email, social links, and more.